AndersDeath/diary2/000-current.md

 # 03 November - Friday - Yerevan - 400 day of immigration

 Oh, 400th day of my immigration.
 It's interesting.
 400 days ago I understood that the war will not end and I have to leave the country.
 Before that I considered Yerevan as a temporary place for work and waiting for collapse of Russian army, but the war is still here.
 Also Palestine and Israel are fighting to each other.
-It's absolutely
+It's absolutely scary situation.